Sanitation in the control of livestock infectious disease

 With the rare exception, most infectious enteric agents of cattle co-evolved with their bovine hosts long before host domestication thousands of years ago (25, 26).
 If an agent was able to survive under the free-range conditions of the wild bovine, transmission will occur relatively easily in the environment of the intensively managed domesticated bovine.
 Typical agents are shed by infected animals in numbers several logs higher per gram of feces than the total number required to infect the typical susceptible animal.
 These agents are extraordinarily flexible in their genetic make-up and through survival of the fittest can rapidly take advantage of new environments and management systems.
 Consequently, intervention strategies devoted to single control point may be successful in the short run but are likely to prove unsuccessful over the long run.

 General Cleaning and Disinfection Considerations

 Appropriate cleaning and disinfection procedures are critical to breaking fecal-oral transmission cycles of enteric agents that contaminate housing, feeding or treatment equipment or other vectors and fomites.
-However, cleaning and disinfection procedures are not without pitfalls and adherence to a sound protocol covering all of the infectious agents of concern and appropriate for the surface and the contaminating material are critical to long term success.
+However, cleaning and disinfection procedures are not without serious pitfalls.
+Consistently applying a sound protocol covering all of the infectious agents of concern and appropriate for the surface and the contaminating material are critical to long term success.
 For example, rinse water temperature must be sufficient to suspend fats but so hot that proteins are cooked onto surfaces.
 Water hardness must be taken into account when selecting and mixing cleaning agents.
 Procedures that do not impact a resistant agent, such as Cryptosporidia oocysts or rotavirus, may spread it from areas of high concentration across previously uncontaminated surfaces where it can then contaminate materials such as water and feed at sufficient levels to provide an infectious dose to the more susceptible animals.